wyldcrd/wyldcrd/README.md

 - 👋 Hi, I’m @wyldcrd
-- 👀 I’m interested in music production using LMMS
+- 👀 I’m interested in music production
-- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate with nobody
+- 💞️ Will collaborate with anyone
-- 📫 How to reach me: don't
+- 📫 How to reach me: message me through GitHub?

-I can be used for grammar and spellchecking

-Modding is fun, until it isnt,
-Update cutefish os please
+An imagination machine made of flesh and blood

 <!---
 wyldcrd/wyldcrd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.